Chester M. Southam

-Chester Milton Southam (October 4, 1919 – April 15, 2002) was an immunologist and oncologist at Memorial Sloan Kettering Cancer Center and Cornell University Medical College; he went to Thomas Jefferson University in 1971 and worked there until the end of his career.
+Chester Milton Southam (October 4, 1919 – April 5, 2002) was an immunologist and oncologist at Memorial Sloan Kettering Cancer Center and Cornell University Medical College; he went to Thomas Jefferson University in 1971 and worked there until the end of his career.
 He ran many experiments involving the injection of live cancer cells into human subjects, without disclosing that they were cancer cells, and using subjects with questionable ability to consent, such as incarcerated people and senile patients in long-term care at a hospital.
 The New York State Attorney General encouraged the Board of Regents of the University of the State of New York to take away Southam's medical license.
 Regardless, he went on to be president of the American Association for Cancer Research.
 His work was labeled by both modern scientists and his contemporaries as highly dangerous and unethical.

 Education

-Southam earned a Bachelor of Science degree and a master's degree from the University of Idaho and his medical degree from Columbia University, graduating in 1947.
+Southam earned a Bachelor of Science degree and a master's degree from the University of Idaho and his medical degree from Columbia University College of Physicians and Surgeons, graduating in 1947.
 He became an intern at Presbyterian Hospital in New York City in 1947.

 Career

 In the following year Southam was promoted from clinical fellow to attending physician at the Memorial Hospital for Cancer and also received a promotion from research fellow to full member at the Chief Division Virology/Immunology.
-He joined the faculty of Cornell's medical college in 1951 and was eventually promoted to full professor.
+He received a fellowship for the Damon Runyon Cancer Research Foundation in 1949.
+He joined the faculty of Cornell University Medical College in 1951 and was eventually promoted to full professor.
+In 1971, Southam left his positions at Memorial Sloan Kettering and Cornell to move to Thomas Jefferson University Hospital, where he headed the Division of Medical Oncology from 1971 to 1979 and served as a professor of medicine and an attending physician in the Department of Medicine from 1971 to 1995.
+Southam served as president of the American Association for Cancer Research in 1968–1969.